engrit-illinois/hot-to-install-a-custom-powershell-module/README.md

     - `$HOME\Documents\PowerShell\Modules\<module-name>\<module-name>.psm1`

 :warning: In order for the module to auto-load, it is important that the module file be located in a subdirectory of your modules directory, named after the module itself.

+<!
+Step 1 for "Usage" section of most of my module READMEs:

+1. Download `.psm1` to your PowerShell [modules directory](https://github.com/engrit-illinois/how-to-install-a-custom-powershell-module).

+!>
 <br />

 For more information about modules see: